Download the Application for STEP-YA

 2. Is transportation covered?

 The program does pay transportation costs for those who need it to attend.
-As participants are earning a training wage, it is expected that they treat the program like a job and therefore budget for transit/gas expenses.
+As participants are earning a training allowance, it is expected that they treat the program like a job and therefore budget for transit/gas expenses.

 If they are being case managed by the WorkBC program, there is an expectation that the WorkBC will cover the transportation costs, at least for the first few weeks until they individuals have money to spend on transportation.